LGBT support at Tarleton

 Tarleton State University has the Office of Diversity and Inclusion and programs like Texans Promoting Tolerance available as a support system to minorities on campus.
 Tarleton is also re-opening the Allies Program on campus to add to the support of Tarleton minorities.

 Ms. Prairie Parnell, an adjunct instructor, has worked at schools that have had Allies programs.
 She said that this is how the program works: students and faculty who would like to be a part of the program go through training that teaches them the things they need to know to help and support LGBT students.
-After the training they receive a certificate to place on their door to show that they know how to help.
+After the training, they receive a certificate to place on their door to show that they know how to help.
+This is an extremely important thing to have these days.
+With constant harassment still impacting people in this community, it’s advised that schools have a support system in place for students who may be directly affected by the lack of legislation protecting the LGBTQ people.
+With the current homophobes that want to get elected, things won’t change.
+That’s why it’s so important to think about this community and other minorities when casting votes for the presidential election.
+Schools shouldn’t have to set up these sorts of support systems to prevent students from being harmed for their preferences.

 The Tarleton Allies program is very similar.
 Dr. Moumin Quazi, who is the interim director of the Office of Diversity and Inclusion, said in a campus wide email that the group of student and faculty members who go through the training will be known as “Safe ‘T’ Zones” and “Tarleton Allies.”
 They will be given Safe “T” Zone placards after their training to show that the “Safe ‘T’ Zones” are safe places for minority students.